More than just a pretty view…

 - DNR aquatic plant regulations and approved herbicides.

 - List of vendors which offer treatment options such as hand or mechanical pulling, cutting, raking, or herbicide application.
-(PLSLWD does not endorse any of these vendors.)
+PLSLWD does not endorse any vendors.

-- Aquatic plants listed as invasive in the state of Minnesota
+- Minnesota DNR Invasive Aquatic Plants page: Aquatic plants listed as invasive in Minnesota

 - Fact Sheet: Aquatic Plants and Lake Water Quality

 - Reference Guide: Aquatic Plants Quick Identification Guide

 Classes on shorelines and rain gardens available held with our partner, the Scott Soil & Water Conservation District (SWCD) and locally through the Blue Thumb Program.
 View a past shoreline workshop from the Scott SWCD on their YouTube page here.

 You may also wish to take a shoreland management class from the University of Minnesota Extension Service, or watch one of these short informative videos on shoreland management.
 The Shoreline Living publication from the Midwest Glacial Lakes Partnership provides ideas here for incorporating lake-friendly design into your landscaping.